-• The exclusion is permanent.

-- The suspension is fixed-period, and would bring the pupil's total number of suspended school days to more than 15 in any given term. - The suspension or exclusion would result in the pupil missing a public examination.
+- The exclusion is permanent. - The suspension is fixed-period, and would bring the pupil's total number of suspended school days to more than 15 in any given term. - The suspension or exclusion would result in the pupil missing a public examination.

-In the case of a suspension where the pupil's total number of suspended days is more than 5 but less than 16 school days within a term, if parents make representations, the governing board will consider suspensions within 50 school days of receiving the notice of suspension.
+In the case of a suspension where the pupil's total number of suspended days is more than 5 but less than 16 school days (this includes suspensions that exceed 15 school days by less than a whole day, e.g. one that totals 15.5 days) within a term, if parents make representations, the governing board will consider suspensions within 50 school days of receiving the notice of suspension.
 In the absence of any representations from parents, the governing board will consider the reinstatement on their own.